 - anonymous

-be collected.
-This also works best in the BtC case.
-But even in the BtB case, if the manufacturer does not have direct access to the app data, an observation study and collection of real world data can be carried out.
-Essentially, all that needs to be ensured here is anonymized provision in the BtB ratio.
+This data is collected.
+This works best in the B2C case.
+However, even in the B2B case, if the manufacturer doesn't have direct access to the app data, an observational study and collection of real-world data can be conducted.
+Essentially, only the anonymized provision of data in the B2B context needs to be ensured.

 2.3 Summary

-A key aspect of the evaluation concept is data on the care path taken and the necessary evidence of this
+A key aspect of the evaluation concept is data on the chosen care pathway and the necessary evidence of its effectiveness

 - medical benefit